Aprameyan-Desikan/PHY665-Project/README.md

 # Spin Orbit Coupled Attractive Hubbard Interactions
 Project done along with Rabsan Ghalib Ahmed on understanding the effects of both Dresselhaus and Rashba spin-orbit coupling in superconducting phase transitions.
 This was done as part of a course on Quantum Phases of Matter and Phase Transitions taken by Prof. Sanjeev Kumar.
+You can find our codes and presentation.

 <ins>References</ins>